vikas-movva/Obsidian/Projects/Portfolio/Portfolio Kanban.md

 ## Completed

 **Complete**
+- [x] Remove star rating for skills. just list the skills
+- [x] timeline should be on the left side and experience should take up the rest of the width of the screen
+- [x] put education at the end of the website
+- [x] Change information flow Hero > About > Projects > Skills > Experience > education > Contact
 - [x] change percentages in skills to stars
 - [x] Highlight 2+ years of experience and top three tech in hero section